What Happens if You Hit a Cyclist With Your Car in Maryland?

 3. File a Police Report

-How Is Fault Determined in an Accident with a Cyclist in Maryland?
+How is Fault Determined in an Accident with a Cyclist in Maryland?

 Drivers are expected to exercise due care around bicyclists, including maintaining a safe distance.
 At the same time, cyclists must follow all rules and traffic laws surrounding riding on roads with motorized vehicles or in a designated bike lane.
 Since Maryland is an at-fault state, it is essential to understand how fault is determined in an accident with a bicyclist here and how insurance coverage will factor into the outcome.